 So what does this all mean for Tampa?
 Well, the decision to NOT pick Unga isn’t going to affect them greatly, but it is interesting seeing that they didn’t feel the need to bring him on board considering that seven rounds had passed without any team selecting him.
 Selecting Unga in the seventh round would have been a win-win situation for Tampa, in my opinion.
 Hear me out.

 Say Tampa picked up Unga in the seventh round (or even the sixth round).
 The Bucs would then, in turn, surrender their seventh (or sixth) round pick in the upcoming 2011 NFL Draft.
 But Unga isn’t a seventh round talent by any means.
 Had he stayed at BYU and entered the 2011 NFL Draft, he would have gone in the fourth round, at least from my viewpoint.
 So giving up a seventh round pick for a fourth round talent would be a win-win for Tampa, but I guess they have other plans.

 Since Unga won’t be wearing the red and pewter uniform anytime soon, the Bucs will be left with Earnest Graham at the full back position, as well as being the short yardage back.
 Hopefully he can handle his new duties, and let’s hope that Derrick Ward can supply Tampa with a few breakout plays in the 2010 season.

-Topics: Harvey Unga
+Tags: Harvey Unga